United Tenants League: Housing Act of 1937

-In 1937, the CWTC lobbied successfully alongside other public housing advocates for the passing of the Housing Act of 1937, which made subsides and loans available to states that wished to construct low income housing.
+In 1937, the CWTC lobbied successfully alongside other public housing advocates for the passing of the Housing Act of 1937, which made subsidies and loans available to states that wished to construct low income housing.
 However a basis for receiving these subsidies was that the housing project was segregated by race.

 Then it lobbied a year later for a New York State Constitution public housing amendment.
 However the state legislature failed to appropriate the $300 Million for public housing the passed constitutional amendment had authorized, even if they had accelerated its construction of low-income housing.
 The early efforts of the CWTC to push for public housing, while providing some important gains was ultimately limited by state inaction, in the years prior to WW2.

 Later actions

 One successful action by the CWTC was lobbying for the passage of the Minkoff Act of 1939, which prohibited rent increases in old law tenements not complying with the Multiple Dwellings Act, which effectively acted as a form of rent control for low-income tenants since over 90% of old law tenements contained violations.
 The CWTC also successfully lobbied for public housing projects in New York City, where they then formed tenant associations in those newly constructed projects.
 Some examples include: the Red Hook Houses, Vladeck Houses, Williamsburg Houses and Queensbridge Houses.